sujallamichhane18/sujallamichhane18/README.md

 - 👯 I’m looking to collaborate on **Crime Investigation and Digital Security**

-- 🤝 I’m looking for help with **Kaal Bhairav Security**
+- 🤝 I’m looking for help with **to secure Nepal's digital Future**

-- 💬 Ask me about **Linux, Sophos, Zabbix, VPNs, Network Monitoring, SEIM, IDS/IPS**
+- 💬 Ask me about **Linux, Sophos, Zabbix, VPNs, Network Monitoring, SIEM, IDS/IPS**

 - 📫 How to reach me: **whoisdmitry003@gmail.com**